 When you are happy click on the RECORD button to disengage record and return to the standalone mode.
 If required you can then modify the chord or scale using mouse clicks as described earlier.

 Note that editing via the built-in keyboard is only possible when the RECORD button is disengaged.

-When entering huge chords by pressing down all the keys at once, be aware that Voltage Modular’s NUMBER OF VOICES setting needs to be set sufficiently high to cope.
+When entering huge chords or scales by pressing down all the keys at once, be aware that Voltage Modular’s NUMBER OF VOICES setting needs to be set sufficiently high to cope.